-Forms are available on the ABE website.
-The first registration materials will be sent with the notice that the Written Exam is passed.
-The Oral Exam fee needs to be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
+Registration documents are available on the ABE website.
+The Oral Exam fee must be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
 The Oral Examination is offered twice a year in St. Louis, MO.
-Examination dates are listed on the ABE website.
+Examination dates are available on the ABE website.
+Please remember that paying for the Oral Exam through PayPal does not automatically register a Candidate for the Oral Exam.
+The Oral Exam Registration form plus payment are required to be registered.
+A confirmation email will be sent to the Candidate when the Oral Exam registration has been successfully processed